 Strictly speaking, no. The label is often applied when a therapist uses hypnosis with a client.
 But however refreshing it is to enjoy being in hypnosis the experience by itself is not therapeutic.
 Therapy is done while a person is in hypnosis, not by hypnosis.

 Not necessarily.
-In some jurisdictions anyone can open an office as a hypnotherapist (or as a psychotherapist) with absolutely no credentials in psychology, medicine, hypnosis, psychotherapy or psychopathology.
+In many jurisdictions anyone can open an office as a hypnotherapist (or as a psychotherapist) with absolutely no credentials in psychology, medicine, hypnosis, psychotherapy or psychopathology.

 You follow these Guidelines: How To Choose the Right Hypnotherapist